EmanAbdelmeguidAhmed/SmartVision-Fork-Eman/README.md

 Clone the Repository: Clone your forked repository to your local machine.
 In the terminal or Git Bash,
 run:
-'git clone https://github.com/your-username/repo-name.git Create new branch'
+`git clone https://github.com/your-username/repo-name.git Create new branch`

 *Replace your-username with your GitHub username and repo-name with the name of the repository.